mattermost/docs/source/onboard/sso-saml-keycloak.rst

 It is also recommended to post an announcement about how the migration will work for users.

 You may also configure SAML for Keycloak by editing ``config.json``.
-Before starting the Mattermost server, edit ``config.json`` to enable SAML based on [SAML configuration settings](http://docs.mattermost.com/administration/config-settings.html#saml-enterprise).
+Before starting the Mattermost server, edit ``config.json`` to enable SAML based on `SAML configuration settings <http://docs.mattermost.com/administration/config-settings.html#saml-enterprise>`__.
 You must restart the Mattermost server for the changes to take effect.

 .. include:: sso-saml-ldapsync.rst